Engineered To Meet the Most Exacting Specifications... Yours.

 Service and Billing Option Small Parcel Shipments

-All inbound small packages (<150 pounds) shipped to our facility should be sent via FedEx Ground® and billed as “Recipient” to our account 100865947.
+All inbound small packages (<150 pounds) shipped to our facility should be sent via FedEx Ground® and billed as “Recipient” to GRI's account (Please contact GRI personnel for GRI account number).
 This includes non-palletized multi-piece shipments not to exceed a total shipment weight of 250 pounds.
 Multiple piece shipments exceeding 250 pounds total weight should be shipped via FedEx Freight® Economy.
 The use of FedEx Express® service requires authorization from the Gorman-Rupp Buyer before shipping.

 Service and Billing Option for LTL Shipments